nathan-russell/hashmap/README.md

 #   Env 12291.671 12651.12 13020.3816 12740.1735 12919.7355 67220.784   500   b
 ```

-And finally, a comparison of key-lookups for vectors of various sizes, plotted below on the linear and logarithmic scale:
+And finally, a comparison of key-lookups for vectors of various sizes, plotted below on the linear and logarithmic scales, where data points represent median evaluation time of 200 runs for the given expression:

 ![](assets/linear-plot.png)